 Cady McClain is a two-time Emmy award winner.
-She is best known for her roles on “All My Children” and “As the World Turns.”
+She is best known for her award winning roles on “All My Children” and “As the World Turns.”
+She is currently starring as “Kelly Andrews” on The Young and The Restless.
+Her memoir, Murdering My Youth, about growing up in an alcoholic family was released to high acclaim in April 2014.

-In the fall of 2013, she jumped into shooting her second short film called The World of Fuh about a man who falls in love with a balloon.
+In the fall of 2013, she jumped into shooting her second short film called The World of Fuh about a man who falls in love with a balloon, to be released in the summer of 2014.

 Cady has worked extensively in film, night time television, and theater.
 In 2008 she was featured in two independent films: “Soldier’s Heart,” detailing PTSD in a Vietnam Vet long home from the war and “Home Movie,” a psychological thriller released through IFC.
 Other film credits of note include the Hamptons Film Festival award winning film “Alma Mater.”
 Television credits include “Law and Order SVU,” “Cheers” and “St. Elsewhere.”
 Off-Broadway credits of note include David Ives’ “The Red Address” at Second Stage.
 For a full resume please visit IMDB .
 Check out her Active Pitch page to watch her reel or download a resume.